 - Just as online study allows students to schedule school around their work and family responsibilities, email gives them the same flexibility over time and distance.

 - Email quickly and efficiently provides a record of staff and faculty communications with individual students to foster growth and understanding.

 - The office can respond most quickly in writing: Students should expect that a communication will be answered within 1 business day.

 - We can take the time needed to advise online students with the same process and methodology that we would in a face-to-face setting.

 You can always reach us about our programs at: email@example.com

-Should you require immediate technical assistance from our staff leading up to or during class meetings, contact Technical Support:
+Should you require immediate technical assistance from our staff, contact Technical Support: